We’re three friends connected through a deeply shared passion for spirits.

 Jackson Hewlett: An engineer who loves the challenge of optimizing traditional distillation methods to reflect a more science-based approach to spirit development.

-Jackson Growing up surrounded by the rugged and untamed beauty of Acadia on the Maine coast, Jackson has always been fascinated with and inspired by the natural world around him — whether building a camping platform twenty feet up in the air on the trunk of a massive pine tree, building a hand-operated pump to bring water to a cabin deep in the Maine woods, or using local apples and yeast to create hard apple cider.
+Growing up surrounded by the rugged and untamed beauty of Acadia on the Maine coast, Jackson has always been fascinated with and inspired by the natural world around him — whether building a camping platform twenty feet up in the air on the trunk of a massive pine tree, building a hand-operated pump to bring water to a cabin deep in the Maine woods, or using local apples and yeast to create hard apple cider.
 Jackson pursued that passion at Tufts University, earning a Master’s degree in civil engineering that enables him to work on balancing the forces of nature with the built environment.
-Upon hearing his friend Zachary’s stories about distilling and the spirits he has tasted in France, Jackson decided he wanted to put his engineering skills to work researching and designing a still that could produce the spirits Zachary had envisioned — and he began to be inspired by nature in a new way: as a source of remarkable flavors for spirits.
-All along the way, he’s drawn on what growing up on Mount Desert Island taught him about the importance of community, supporting the local economy, and building local relationships.
+Upon hearing about his friend Zack’s interest in distilling spirits, Jackson decided he wanted to put his own engineering skills to work by researching and designing a still.
+Along the way of running a business, he’s drawn on what growing up on Mount Desert Island taught him best: The importance of community, supporting the local economy, and building local relationships.

-Matt Like many people, Matt’s interest in alcohol was born in college, where he found it remarkable how much of an impact a beverage could have in various aspects of peoples’ lives.
-It is alcohol’s place in a social context that Matt found to be the most fascinating with the realization that when used responsibly, alcohol can help facilitate people having a good time.
+Like many people, Matt’s interest in alcohol was born in college, where he found it remarkable how much of an impact a beverage could have on various aspects of peoples’ lives.
+Matt quickly became fascinated with alcohol, and was eager to join Jackson and Zack in starting the adventure of a lifetime.